mario-git/oviramcs/README.md

 ## Troubleshooting

-- If on the splash screen the icons seem broken, a round of `M-x all-the-icons-install-fonts` and a restart should fix them.
+- If on the splash screen the icons seem broken, a round of `M-x all-the-icons-install-fonts`, `M-x nerd-icons-install-fonts`, and a restart should fix them.